-Major Currency Pairs vs. Exotic Currency Pairs
+Major Currency Pairs vs Exotic Currency Pairs

 Trading Currency Pairs vs. Ranging Currency Pairs

-“The trend is your friend” is an old saying that holds much truth especially when choosing which currency pair to trade.
-You want to select a currency pair that is moving in a clear trend versus a currency pair that is moving in a ranging market.
-A currency pair that is trending means more opportunities for you to buy and sell those particular Forex pairs.
+The trend is your friend is an old saying that holds true when choosing which currency pair to trade.
+When selecting a currency pair to trade, you should choose one that is moving in a clear and trending direction rather than choosing a currency pair that is moving in a ranging market.
+A currency pair that is trending means more opportunities for you to buy and sell positions.
 The figure above shows the distinction between a trending Forex pair and ranging Forex pair.
-If you want to explore more on the different types of Forex charts read our previous article Understanding Forex Charts.
+If you want a refresher on different types of Forex charts, read our previous article on Understanding Forex Charts.